P2-718na/pandemic-simulation/README.md

 Right now, the pathfinding algorithm is very simple: the entities can move horizontally, vertically or diagonally, and they go directly to the destination.
-There are neither obstacles, nor valid paths.
+There are neither obstacles, nor preferred paths.

 The original idea for this component was to implement an actual pathfinding algorithm, but I found it unfeasible to develop in reasonable time.
-I wrote an unfinished implementation using the A* algorithm (see PR#5), but it was too computationally intensive even for a small number of entities.
+I wrote an unfinished implementation using the A* algorithm (see [#5]), but it was too computationally intensive even for a small number of entities.
 This goal can certainly be achieved with another method, but I had to discard it for now.